18F/e-manifest/README.md

 1. Install Ruby
 2. Run `bundle install` to grab the required gems.
-3. Run `bash serve.sh`.
+3. Run `rake serve`.
 This will build the Jekyll site and start the Sinatra server.
 4. Go to `localhost:9292` and enjoy!

+## Rake Tasks

+- To build the static site, run `rake build`.
+- To build and serve the app, run `rake serve`.
+- To deploy to 18F's cloud, run `rake deploy`.

 ## Public domain